apptainer/singularity-admindocs/index.rst

 Welcome to the {Singularity} Admin Guide!

-This guide aims to cover installation instructions, configuration detail, and other topics important to system adminstrators working with {Singularity}.
+This guide aims to cover installation instructions, configuration detail, and other topics important to system administrators working with {Singularity}.

 See the `user guide